 Spearfishing and Blackouts

 Disclaimer: The information in this article is not intended to replace the education and training from a freedive course taken at a professional agency.
-Fin + Forage encourages all divers to take a freedive course as the most proactive and important approach to safe and responcible diving.
+The Monterey Bay Tritons encourage all divers to take a freedive course as the most proactive and important approach to safe and responsible diving.

 P1019867.JPG